How I Started Freelancing 3 Steps You Can take today

 Note: It’s important to keep in touch with your clients.
 Your relationship with them should be similar to a friendship.
 Don’t disappear after you’ve done a job for someone, and only contact him or her when you need something.
 You never know when someone from years ago might contact you again or direct a friend to your business.
 If you don’t keep in touch, they may forget about you.
 This could simply come in the form of putting them on your mailing list, adding them on Facebook so they can see your posts, or just sending them an email to say hello every once in a while.

 When I started, I thought that focusing on doing fashion photography alone and ignoring everything else would keep me focused and get the most results.
 This is the wrong approach when you’re starting out (and even once you’ve advanced).
 Finding different sources of income within your field is the best way to test things out and get paid more.
 I started offering lessons, photo-retouching services, and offering my fine-art photography for licensing.
 The result?
-I’ve now created my own retouching company, www.betterpix.com, where I’ve hired a team of freelancers to take retouching jobs from across the globe, and my fine-art photography is being featured on the set of a TV show this month.
+I’ve co-founded a headshot studio, and my fine-art photography series Goddess Almighty is being featured on the set of Orphan Black (TV series) this month.
 These are completely passive streams of income for me.

 Start thinking of ways you can expand your services and test if there’s a demand for it.